r-devel/translations/Weblate-FAQ.md

 5. File format is usually `gettext PO file` (for strings extracted from R core and recommended packages), or e.g. iOS strings (for Mac GUI)
 6. Provide file mask, e.g. `src/library/base/po/*.po` or `src/library/compiler/po/R-*.po`
 7. Set a Language filter when needed to guide Weblate which files to pick up (e.g. to exclude the PO files starting with `R` (part of the "R files" component) for the "C files" component, something like `^(?!en$)[a-z][^.]+$`

+### How to add a new package?

+See above for the definition of a ("component")[#], and based on that, see the section on "How to add a new component?".